Introduction

 Unexpected site conditions are a frequent and often disruptive challenge in construction projects.
 Whether it’s hidden utility lines, contaminated soil, underground water, or unstable ground, these unforeseen conditions can significantly impact timeframes, costs, and construction methods.

 For contractors working in Bahrain, discovering such conditions raises a critical legal question: Who is responsible?
-And more importantly what are your rights and obligations under the contract and Bahraini law?
+More importantly, what are your rights and obligations under the contract and Bahraini law?

-In this blog, we explain how unexpected site conditions are handled in construction contracts, what steps contractors should take, and how legal professionals typically help resolve disputes when surprises arise.
-A general illustrative example is also provided to demonstrate how this issue plays out in practice.
+In this blog, we expound on how unexpected site conditions are handled in construction contracts, what steps contractors should take, and how legal professionals typically help resolve disputes when surprises arise.

 Also known as “latent site conditions” or “differing site conditions,” these refer to physical conditions at the project site that: